Categories: Press Releases

 Eldora Ski Collision Death On November 30, 2021

-Bloch & Chapleau has been at the forefront of the effort to enact laws in Colorado to require ski areas to increase safety and transparency on the slopes.
-For the past several years, Bloch & Chapleau has drafted proposed legislation through the Colorado Trial Lawyers Association (CTLA) and other means to make ski areas safer, including the adoption of common-sense safety measures that are easy and inexpensive to implement, such as:
+Bloch Ongert has been at the forefront of the effort to enact laws in Colorado to require ski areas to increase safety and transparency on the slopes.
+For the past several years, Bloch Ongert has drafted proposed legislation through the Colorado Trial Lawyers Association (CTLA) and other means to make ski areas safer, including the adoption of common-sense safety measures that are easy and inexpensive to implement, such as:

 • installing video cameras in high collision areas, lift towers, and all chair lifts;